JuliaParallel/MPI.jl/README.md

 Currently MPIManager only works with Julia 0.4

 An example is provided in `examples/05-juliacman.jl`.
 The julia master process is NOT part of the MPI cluster.
+The main script should be launched directly, MPIManager internally calls `mpirun` to launch julia/mpi workers.
 All the workers started via MPIManager will be part of the MPI cluster.

 `MPIManager(;np=Sys.CPU_CORES, mpi_cmd=false, launch_timeout=60.0)`